nandulak/lk-news-weekly-feed/README.md

 - consumes the AI-generated weekly digest curated and maintained by **[Nuwan Senaratna](https://github.com/nuuuwan)** in `nuuuwan/lk_news_digest`, and
 - exposes a clean, standards-compliant RSS 2.0 and JSON Feed 1.1 output for use in feed readers and integrations.

+> ### 📰 Support Independent Journalism: The Examiner
+>
+> If you care about rigorous, well-reported, human-written coverage on Sri Lanka, consider subscribing to **[The Examiner](https://www.examiner.media/)** — a subscriber-funded, ad-free weekly digital newspaper.
+>
+> This project is **not affiliated** with The Examiner, but it strongly endorses their commitment to editorial independence, careful fact-checking, and public-interest reporting.

 ---

 ## Feeds